Bloxeed (System C)

 FOR COPY BOARD MAKER KISS RUSSIAN'S ASS!!

 There's a hard tab between RUSSIAN'S and ASS instead of a space for some reason.
-It's unknown if the older System 18 version has this message as well.
+The older System 18 version doesn't have this message.

 Name Entry Miscellanea